-Volunteer drivers needed!
-Interfaith Community Partners is a non-profit organization that works together with volunteers to provide rides to older adults in the Lyons, Proviso, and Riverside Townships.
-Over 95 volunteers provide escorted transportation to medical appointments, therapies, and life-enhancing errands such as the grocery store, bank, and church.
-There is no cost to our clients, we ask for them to donate, if able.
-We rely solely on private donations, grants, special events, and church support for funding.
-Contact us at 708-354-9328 for an information packet, visit us on the web at InterfaithCommunityPartners.org, and like us on Facebook.
-Can you spare an hour a week?
-We will work around your busy life!
+Can you spare an hour or more a week to drive an older adult?
+Interfaith Community Partners is a non-profit organization that works together with volunteers to provide rides to older adults in the Lyons, Proviso, and Riverside Townships and is expanding to the western suburbs of Burr Ridge, Hinsdale, Clarendon Hills, Darien, Downers Grove and Westmont.
+Volunteers provide accompanied transportation to medical appointments, and life-enhancing errands such as the grocery store, bank, hairdresser, and church.
+There is no cost to clients and donations are accepted, if able.
+Contact ICP at (708) 354-9328 for a volunteer application and visit them on the web at InterfaithCommunityPartners.org.
+They provide training and work around your busy life!

 Pillars Community Health is a nonprofit provider of health and social services headquartered in La Grange.
 The organization offers multiple ways to get involved: